K-Galvao-Filho/concentrare/README.md

 ### V. Licença

-Este projeto está sob a Licença MIT.
+Distribuído sob a Licença MIT.